-The BEST White Chocolate Frosting ever!
-Full of buttery flavor, our White Chocolate Cream Cheese Buttercream Frosting is creamy, light and fluffy.
-Just the right amount of butter, cream cheese, white chocolate and sugar is added to create a buttercream that pipes beautifully.
+Creamy, light and fluffy with just the right amount of butter, cream cheese, white chocolate and sugar to create a buttercream that pipes beautifully.
 The texture is like mousse and it tastes just like White Chocolate Cheesecake!
-Everyone will love this recipe.
-Perfect for special occasions and holidays like Valentine’s Day!

 - ½ cup (1 stick/113 grams) salted butter, at room temperature

 - ½ cup (1 stick/113 grams) unsalted butter, at room temperature

 - 1 (8-ounce/226 grams) package cream cheese, such as Philadelphia®, at room temperature